Battle of the Delta: Historical background

-The battle
+Battle

 After defeating the Sea Peoples on land in Syria, Ramesses rushed back to Egypt where preparations for the invaders' assault had already been completed.
-Ramesses enticed the Sea Peoples and their ships into the mouth of the Nile, where he had assembled a fleet in ambush.
+Ramesses enticed the Sea Peoples and their ships into the mouth of the Nile, where he had assembled his fleet for an ambush.
 Ramesses also lined the shores of the Nile Delta with ranks of archers who were ready to release volleys of arrows into the enemy ships if they attempted to land.
-Once within range, Ramesses ordered the archers fire at the enemy ships, pushing them back towards the fleet of Ramesses now coming in to cut off the Sea Peoples' escape route.
+Once within range, Ramesses ordered the archers to fire at the enemy ships, pushing them back towards his fleet, now coming in to cut off the Sea Peoples' escape route.
 This Egyptian fleet pushed the Sea Peoples' boats towards shore.
 Then archers and infantrymen both on land and on the ships devastated the enemy.
 The Sea People's ships were overturned, many were killed and captured and some were even dragged to the shore, where they were killed.
 In the inscriptions, Ramesses proclaims: